Meditect/blockchain_go/README.md

 - start up script to run a code, for each pharma company
 - API put, get, update serial numbers
 - testing

+## Issues:
+- REQ on serial numbers
+- assuming each pharma company run miner, full and client node?